Truck driver in deadly Florida bus crash told authorities he smoked marijuana oil the night before, arrest report says

 Howard's eyes were bloodshot and watery during the interview with the highway patrol and his speech was thick and slurred, according to the report.
 After Howard was arrested Tuesday afternoon, a breath test found he had a blood alcohol level of 0.000%.

-A judge ordered Howard held without bond during a virtual court appearance Wednesday morning.
+During a virtual court appearance Wednesday morning, Howard told Marion County Judge LeAnn Mackey-Barnes he only has $700 and requested a public defender.
+Mackey-Barnes approved his request and ordered that he be held without bond.

+According to online court records, Howard filed a written plea of not guilty to the DUI manslaughter charges after his court appearance.
 His next court appearance is scheduled for June.

+The bus was taking about 53 farmworkers to a watermelon field about 80 northwest of Orlando.

+Six of the deceased victims range in age from 20 to 46, according to the arrest report.
+They were identified as Jose Heriberto Fraga Acosta, 27; Isaias Miranda Pascal, 21; Manuel Perez Rios, 46; Cristian Salazar Villeda, 24; Alfredo Tovar Sanchez, 20; and Evarado Ventura Hernandez, 30.
+Two other deceased victims were identified as Hispanic males.